Uit Language in Thought and Action,

 bad, and that what is not bad must be good.
 When children are taught English

-whether he was a "good king" or a "bad king."
-Much popular political thought,
+about every ruler is whether he was a "good king" or a "bad king."
+Much popular

-like the plots of television westerns, views the world as divided into "good
+political thought, like the plots of television westerns, views the world as

-opposed to those who harbor "un-American ideas."
-The same tendency is clearly
+Americanism" as opposed to those who harbor "un-American ideas."
+The same

-discernible in those who do not believe in the existence of "neutralist" nations;
+tendency is clearly discernible in those who do not believe in the existence of

-to be on the Russian side.
-This proneness to divide the world into two opposing
+the Russian side.
+This proneness to divide the world into two opposing forces -

 existence of any middle ground, may be termed the two-valued orientation.